Friday, March 27, 2026

 SELECT * FROM employees;

--- Select specific columns — in any order you choose
+-- Specific columns in any order you prefer

 SELECT last_name, employee_id, salary